tfabris/CrowCam/README.md

 - How to parse the output of the YouTube API to learn information about the videos uploaded to a YouTube channel.
 - How to delete specific videos from a YouTube channel via a shell script.
-- Many complex and subtle tricks required when writing scripts that are meant to run both in a Linux shell and a MacOS shell.
-Linux and MacOS have just enough in common to get you in trouble when you are moving between them.
+- How to write Bash scripts that are meant to be cross-platform, running in a Linux shell, a MacOS shell, and Windows Subsystem shell.
+These platforms have just enough in common to get you in trouble when you are moving between them.
 - How to script based on Sunrise and Sunset.
 - How to work around the Synology bug which prevents the YouTube live stream from properly resuming after a network outage.